 The Thompson Photoheliograph made a major contibution to the Greenwich Series of plates until 1912, when the Dallmeyer Photoheliograph was upgraded (annual report 1913).
 After that date, its use for this purpose, was much less frequent (it was unavailable from 1914-1923).
 The last photographs taken with it, that are included in the Greenwich series, date from 1936.

 When taken on eclipse expeditions, the Thompson Photoheliograph was converted into a coronograph.
 This was referred to as the Thompson Coronograph.
-By way of explanation for other memebers of staff, the 1911 inventory contained the following note: ‘These coronographs do not exist as separate entities.
+Other telescopes used as a coronograph included the Dallmeyer Photoheliographs and the Astrographic Telescope.
+By way of explanation for other members of staff, the 1911 inventory contained the following note: ‘These coronographs do not exist as separate entities.
 They are made up as required’.